Hydroxypropyl cellulose: Chemistry

 HPC is an ether of cellulose in which some of the hydroxyl groups in the repeating glucose units have been hydroxypropylated forming -OCH_{2}CH(OH)CH_{3} groups using propylene oxide.
 The average number of substituted hydroxyl groups per glucose unit is referred to as the degree of substitution (DS).
 Complete substitution would provide a DS of 3.
 Because the hydroxypropyl group added contains a hydroxyl group, this can also be etherified during preparation of HPC.
 When this occurs, the number of moles of hydroxypropyl groups per glucose ring, moles of substitution (MS), can be higher than 3.

 Because cellulose is very crystalline, HPC must have an MS about 4 in order to reach a good solubility in water.
 HPC has a combination of hydrophobic and hydrophilic groups, so it has a lower critical solution temperature (LCST) at 45 °C. At temperatures below the LCST, HPC is readily soluble in water; above the LCST, HPC is not soluble.

-HPC forms liquid crystals and many mesophases according to its concentration in water.
+At the right concentrations, HPC forms liquid crystals and many mesophases.
 Such mesophases include isotropic, anisotropic, nematic and cholesteric.
 The last one gives many colors such as violet, green and red.
+These colors are structural colors by nature and are also mechanochromic, meaning the HPC mesophase changes color when stress is applied.

+Cholesteric HPC water and HPC gel at different concentrations i.e. colors in various arrangements.